pepkit/caravel/docs/advanced.md

 ```

 Keep in mind that this is a less secure way of authentication as the token is exposed to ones that have the access to the `.token_caravel` file.
 Therefore make sure to set proper read permissions for this file.

-## Verbosity of `caravel`

-Both `looper` and `caravel` logging levels can be changed by toggling the debug mode at the server launch (`-d`, `--dbg` options).
-By default all the errors, warnings and information are displayed.
-The debug logs are activated when in debug mode.

 ## Debug/development mode